 If you and your spouse can't agree on the division of debts and possessions, a judge will make the decision.
 Ownership of each of your belongings might not be split between you and your spouse; instead, a judge might give each of you items of equal value.
 For example, if your spouse gets the furniture and appliances, you might get the family car or something else of equal value.

 Separate property is property acquired before your marriage, including rents or profits received from these items; property received after the date of your separation with your separate earnings; inheritances that were received either before or during marriage; and gifts to you alone, not you and your spouse.
-Separate property is not divided during dissolution.

 Problems with identifying separate property occur when separate property has been mixed with community property.
 You may be entitled to receive your separate property back even if it has been mixed.
 There are complex tracing requirements where property has been mixed, and you may want to seek the advice of a lawyer.